codingNoah/WebProjects/README.md

 ## Description

-Here are different web projects from vanilla javascript, html, css to nestJs
+Here are different web projects from simple vanilla javascript, html, css to nestJs and reactJs